Hyperbaric Oxygen Therapy in Oakville | Canada Hyperbarics Skip to main content

 2. 2 For OHIP-covered treatment, ask your family physician for a referral to a hospital HBOT programme.

-3. 3 For private self-pay or off-label HBOT, contact Halton Hyperbarics directly for an initial medical assessment.
+3. 3 For self-pay or off-label HBOT, or to confirm whether your indication is OHIP-eligible at the clinic, contact Halton Hyperbarics directly for an initial medical assessment.

 4. 4 Bring medical history, current medications, and any imaging or specialist reports relevant to your condition.